Common Causes & Prevention of Motorcycle Riding Accidents

 Knowing The Main Causes Of Riding Accidents Is The Best Way To Prevent Them

-Knowing how and why some common and not so common roadway riding tragedies happen, is the first step in preventing terrible, catastrophic injuries while riding.
-So below, we discuss some basic defensive riding techniques and causes of external crashes.
-We also discuss how to avoid and deal with many types of collisions on the California roads.
+Riders knowing how and why shared roadway riding tragedies happen the first step in preventing terrible, catastrophic injuries while riding.
+So below, we discuss some basic defensive riding techniques and the causes of external crashes.
+We also discuss how to avoid and deal with many types of collisions on California roads.

 Table of Contents:

 - Defensive Driving

 - Protective Gear

 - External Causes of Injuries

 Defensive driving must be at a whole different level for bikers.
 The simplest way to stop lousy riding habits is to avoid consistently poor riding patterns from muscle memory.
 New motorcyclists remain at particular risk for forming terrible riding habits.
 You newer riders must exercise particular vigilance before you head out alone on the open highways.
 Besides riders wearing bright clothing and protective riding apparel, they must inspect their bike for mechanical problems.
 And you must understand there are other essential steps to take depending upon climate, time of day, week, etc., and warming up the tires, adhering to the California Vehicle Code, all important.
 As noted, cautious riders must take steps to ensure their safety and other motorists' safety sharing the roads.

 One way to develop good defensive driving habits is to understand the major causes of riding accidents, when and where they happen most often.
 As discussed, statistics show that 3 out of 4 motorcycle riding accidents involve passenger vehicles.
 The most significant amount of cited motorcycle accidents happen at intersections.